 Frequently Asked Questions

-GraphQL Mesh is a framework that allows you to build an executable GraphQL schema from multiple data sources, including REST APIs, databases, gRPC, and other GraphQL services.
-It aggregates data seamlessly, enabling you to create a cohesive schema without tightly coupling your services.
-Mesh provides flexibility through resolvers, transformations, and plugins, allowing you to customize and extend your schema as needed.
-Source
+GraphQL Mesh is a framework that allows you to create an executable GraphQL schema from multiple data sources, including REST APIs, OpenAPI/Swagger, gRPC, databases, and other GraphQL services.
+It enables you to aggregate data from these sources into a single schema without tightly coupling your services.
+Use GraphQL Mesh when you need to combine diverse APIs and want flexibility in customizing and transforming your schema.
+Note: GraphQL Mesh has a moderate learning curve and may not be ideal if you require a centralized gateway or need to restrict data access for non-developer users.
+Source.

 What is Content Federation and how does Hygraph implement it?